-Version Date Published Details of key changes from previous version 2 January 2021 References made to both General Data Protection Regulations 2016 and the Data Protection Act 2018.
+Version Date Published Details of key changes from previous version Reference made to the school's Whistleblowing Policy.
+2 January 2021 References made to both General Data Protection Regulations 2016 and the Data Protection Act 2018.
 Change from 40 days reply period for DPA to one month.
 Requirement for a Publication Scheme to be available on our website to meet our obligations under FOI/EIR.
-1 January 20 Supersedes all previous versions
+1 January 2020 Supersedes all previous versions